StevenMullinsCS/Who-Wants-to-Be-a-Millionaire-Using-Web-APIs/README.md

 ## Issues Faced During Development
+### 10/4/2025
 - Had to learn how to properly parse data from an API.
 - Determining how to output the questions, answers and how to accept input for said answers, checking said answers.
+### 10/6/2025
-- Im still getting used to using Python instead of C#, so I'm used to just clicking run in Visual Studio and it running.
+- I'm still getting used to using Python instead of C#, so I'm used to just clicking run in Visual Studio and it running.
 Thats not the case in Pycharm, as I need to actually have main chosen to run it.
 Because of this, I have no idea for how long my questions object, has been working as I was just running the api-handler file.
+- Generally just fell behind in terms of how much I should have done by not, especially in keeping record of issues.
+- I may have fleshed things out more than necessary into different files instead of condensing it down to less files.
+Need to work on making code concise and not making 10 different files for one small program.

 ## Credits
 Program made by Steven Mullins